 Emily apparently didn’t take pains to hide her machinations: A student-council coordinator heard her bragging that she had used her mom’s login to get into student accounts during the election, and multiple witnesses (including a teacher) told law enforcement that Emily had routinely bragged about using her mother’s login.
 One person said Emily “looks up all of our group of friends’ grades and makes comments about how she can find our test scores all of the time.”

 Although not exactly surreptitious, the scheme was extremely effective, at least in the short term: Emily was elected homecoming queen on October 30.
 Here’s a photo of her coronation:

 A five-month investigation ensued.
-By analyzing IP addresses, investigators determined that 124 votes had been cast from Leah Carroll’s phone and 122 from the house where she and Emily lived.
-Before yesterday’s arrest, Emily was expelled in November, and her mother was suspended from her job.
+By analyzing IP addresses, investigators determined that 124 votes had been cast from Laura Carroll’s phone and 122 from the house where she and Emily lived.
+Before their arrest, Emily was expelled in November, and her mother was suspended from her job.
 According to the Associated Press, it is currently unclear whether or not Carroll was fired, but she and Emily face one count each of offenses against users of computers, computer systems, computer networks and electronic devices; unlawful use of a two-way communications device; criminal use of personally identifiable information and conspiracy to commit those offenses.
 Both are free on bond.

 Was the homecoming crown really worth it?
 We may never know.
 Reached by phone by a Times reporter asking about the alleged crime, Carroll simply said, “Wow.”